AI-generated

 Doctrines

-- Liberal Construction of Wills — The law on wills is to be liberally construed with the objective of giving the testator more freedom in expressing their last wishes, provided there are sufficient safeguards against fraud and undue influence; unsubstantial departures from form are ignored if authenticity is not assailed.
+• Liberal Construction of Wills — The law on wills is liberally construed to give the testator more freedom in expressing last wishes, with sufficient safeguards against fraud.
+Unsubstantial departures from statutory forms are ignored if the will's authenticity is not assailed.

 Provisions